The areas of the "Design" module

 Display CSS variables

-For some elements, such as multiple selection 2.0, the variables defined for control can be edited.
+For some elements, such as multiple selection 2.0, the variables defined for the control can be edited.
 Further information on this topic can be found in the help for the respective application element.

-Multiple selection 2.0
+Multiple Selection 2.0

-Show CSS properties in compact table
+Display CSS properties in a compact table

 Add CSS property